Martin Allen (entrepreneur): Computervision Corp.

 Martin (Marty) A. Allen co-founded Computervision Corp. in 1969 with Philippe Villers in Boston, MA.
-In 1980 he lead an effort to create the first Graphics Processing Unit (GPU), build to handle 2-D and 3-D modeling.
+In 1980 he led an effort to create the first Graphics Processing Unit (GPU), build to handle 2-D and 3-D modeling.

 Retirement

 Allen netted $34 million when, at age 57, he sold Computervision Corp. to Prime Computer Inc. on 29 January 1988.

 Early life and education

 Born in Des Moines, Iowa, Allen was raised in California.
-He attended the University of California, Berkeley and obtained the degree in engineering.
+He attended the University of California, Berkeley and obtained a degree in engineering.